Odometer

 This creates an illusion that costs plateau at high mileage when, in reality, extreme costs are simply removed from the dataset.
 It’s a key reason why cost-per-mile metrics based solely on age and miles can underestimate the true cost of keeping aging vehicles in service.

-Operating Conditions Matter—A Lot
+Operating Conditions Matter

 Beyond age and mileage, fleet operating conditions are critical to understanding lifecycle costs.
 A study from West Virginia University highlighted several environmental and operational factors—including region, vehicle usage patterns, and seasonal temperature fluctuations—that significantly affect a vehicle’s duty cycle and corresponding repair costs.